desihub/desidatamodel/doc/DESI_LSS_EDA/release/LSScats/full/full_noveto_dat.rst

 The "full" LSS catalogs for data
 ============================================

-:Summary: LSS catalogs containing information on all targets identified as reachable by DESI fiberassign.
+:Summary: LSS catalogs containing information on all targets identified as reachable by DESI fiberassign, with one entry for each.
 The files are split by target type and whether of not vetos for angular positions have been applied.
 :Naming Convention: ``{TARGET}_full{VETO}.dat.fits``, where ``{TARGET}`` is the target type and ``{VETO}`` is _noveto if vetos have not been applied and blank otherwise.
 :Regex: For example, ``BGS_BRIGHT_full_noveto.dat.fits`` is the file for BGS_BRIGHT targets before any vetos have been applied.

-:File Type: FITS, 1 GB  *This section gives the type of the file
+:File Type: FITS, 1 GB  (size varies considerably depending on target type)
-    and its approximate size.*

 Contents
 ========